YorickYu/firstgit/readme.txt

-Git is a version control syatem
+aaa Git is a version control syatem
 Git is free software
 add a new line.
 test add more file once